-- 1. In reverse sequential order (as indicated on the heat sink), loosen the seven captive screws that secure the heat sink to the system board. - 2.
+- 1. Peel the tape that secures the touchscreen cable to the heat sink. - 2.
+In reverse sequential order (as indicated on the heat sink), loosen the four captive screws that secure the heat sink to the system board. - 3.
 Lift the heat sink off the system board.

-Installing the heat sink
+Installing the heat sink - for computers with integrated graphics card